cxmeel/BasicState/README.md

 ```

 ## Get in Touch
-Please refer to the [thread on the Roblox Developer Forums](https://devforum.roblox.com/t/basicstate-a-state-management-solution/571355) if you wish to discuss BasicState.
+Please refer to the [thread on the Roblox Developer Forums][forum] if you wish to discuss BasicState.
-You can also contact me via direct message [on the DevForums](https://devforum.roblox.com/u/csqrl).
+You can also contact me via direct message [on the DevForums][forum-dm].